Plus Hotwire coupons for visitors from out of town.

-With BoulderFest happening this weekend, and dozens of families visiting from the United Kingdom, we wanted to create a guide for activities for them to do in and around Boulder.
+With BoulderFest happening this weekend, and dozens of families visiting from the around the country, we wanted to create a guide for activities for them to do in and around Boulder.
 These activities are all budget-friendly and family-friendly as well.
-You can also use a long-haul holiday rebate to save money on your trip if you book through TUI.
+You can also use a military discount or promo code to save money on your trip if you book through Hotwire.

 Cheap Family Fun in Boulder, Colorado